Skip to navigation Skip to content

 • Update Customer Contact Attempts and add the date and time of the unsuccessful contact

-Was the 2nd phone contact attempt unsuccessful?
+Was the second phone contact attempt successful?

 • Document the unsuccessful contact attempt